Articles

 Identifies the specific floor on which the premises is located.

-Refers to items included in the definition of gross sales for the purpose of calculating percentage rent.
+identifies extra-ordinary items included in the definition of gross sales for the purpose of calculating percentage rent.

 Gross Up

-Defines the landlord’s right (if any) to gross up expenses as if the building had a specific percentage leased or if the lease states that for purposes of calculating PRS, the occupied square footage will be grossed up to a certain percentage leased.
+Defines the landlord’s right (if any) to gross up expenses as if the building had a specific percentage leased percentage leased, or if the lease states that for purposes of calculating PRS, the occupied square footage will be grossed up to a certain percentage leased.

 Guarantor